A stay at Cary Arms

 After lunch it was time for some very indulgent spa time and a massage treatment each before floating back down to our little haven for a pre-dinner snooze.
 Dinner was as good as lunch had been, with excellent Devon crab and crayfish cocktail and Brixham scallops, followed by monkfish tail and chorizo risotto and pan-fried fillet of seabass (and a delicious rice-pudding to share afterwards).
 We even splashed out on a couple of Old Fashioned cocktails and lingered until late, enjoying imagining we were marooned on our own little island.

-Breakfast and morning walk at the Cary Arms and Spa
+Cary Arms and Spa

 In spite of the late night we were both up to watch the sunrise the next morning from our terrace and it after a hearty breakfast and a long walk along the beach it was a wrench to leave.
 It will be interesting to come back and experience Cary Arms in the height of busy summertime rather than during a cold January when we almost had the hotel and spa to ourselves but either way, as a romantic night away it will be hard to beat.